isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/iChef.png)

 The NFS unit participated in this year’s ichef competition which was organised by Republic Polytechnic.
 A total of 3 teams from our PLMGSS participated in the above competition.
 The teams had to undergo 2 challenges, the first challenge was to create a fusion bento box lunch presentation and the other was to do a menu design for a Café in the qualifying round.
 A total of 108 teams from various schools participated in the qualifying round.
 One of our 3 teams, “PL Angels” qualified for the finals.
 In the finals the teams were to prepare 5 different types of Butler Passed Canapes featuring ingredients from the East to the West ends of the globe.
 The team practiced hard for the finals and worked diligently to present the canapes attractively.
-“PL Angels” came in 4 th place in this competition.
+“PL Angels” came in 4&nbsp;th&nbsp;place in this competition.&nbsp;

 **Students' Reflections:***

 “The subject, Food and Nutrition, motivated us to cook different types of food.
 We are inspired and challenged to cook different type of interesting food.
 The creation of the menu, the process of brainstorming for the bento box and the workshops that we attended during the first round of competition had given us an eye opening experience.
 We never knew food can be infused and created in such a way.
 Through this competition we learned that teamwork and communication skills are important life skills in the working life.
 We have to learn how to communicate and work in a group to get things done.
 We sat down as a team to talk about the problems.
-As we talked and brainstormed, we found solutions to our problems and sometimes we can be very creative in our solutions.”  <br>
+As we talked and brainstormed, we found solutions to our problems and sometimes we can be very creative in our solutions.”&nbsp; <br>
-**_By Charmaine, Cloris, Rachel (Sec 3NA)_**
+**_By Charmaine, Cloris, Rachel (Sec 3NA)_**&nbsp;